 As a public company, we are subject to continuous disclosure requirements under applicable Canadian laws.
 The requirements of these rules and regulations have increased our legal and financial compliance costs, made some activities more difficult, time-consuming or costly and increased demand on our systems and resources.
 We are obligated to file with Canadian securities regulators annual and interim period information and other reports that are specified in applicable Canadian laws and therefore need to have the ability to prepare financial statements that are compliant with all such reporting requirements on a timely basis.
 In addition, we are subject to other reporting and corporate governance requirements, which impose significant compliance obligations upon us.
-Applicable Canadian laws require, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight is required, and management's attention may be diverted from other business concerns.
+Applicable Canadian laws require, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight is required, and management's attention may be diverted from other business concerns.